98Glopes/my_collection/README.md

         "publisher": "DC Comis"
     }
 ```
-The response will be a HTTP response code 200 and a JSOM with the new content of the object:
+The response will be a HTTP response code 200 and a JSON with the new content of the object:
 ``` javascript
 {
   "autor": "Frank Miller & Klauss Janson",